-The former government of Puerto Rico wanted another option, which is sometimes called “Enhanced Commonwealth” or “Developed Commonwealth.”
+The anti0-statehood party of Puerto Rico wanted another option on all those ballots, which is sometimes called “Enhanced Commonwealth” or “Developed Commonwealth.”
 This option would give Puerto Rico many of the rights of a state, including U.S. military protection, entitlements to financial support, and U.S. citizenship for people born in Puerto Rico, but U.S. Federal laws would not all apply in Puerto Rico.

 The U.S. government has said many, many times that this is not a possibility.
 It is not possible under the U.S. Constitution and the U.S.will not agree to it.
 Congress, the U.S. Supreme Court, and the U.S. Department of Justice have all said that this option is “not viable” and urged Puerto Rico to stop trying to attain it.

-The enhanced commonwealth idea was therefore not on the ballot.
+The enhanced commonwealth idea was therefore not on the ballots.

 Supporters of this idea believe that since voters did not have this option as one of their choices, the vote was incomplete or manipulated to favor statehood.